-Medicine Hat College is committed to ensuring that each student is afforded an academic environment that has been developed on the principles of equality, respect for individual differences and academic integrity.
-Within the resources available, the college will endeavour to provide educational opportunities for post-secondary education students with disabilities.
+MHC is committed to ensuring that each student is afforded an academic environment developed on the principles of equality, respect for individual differences and academic integrity.
+Within the resources available, the college endeavours to provide educational opportunities for post-secondary education students with disabilities.

 - Students with learning disabilities

 - Students who are deaf, deafened or hard of hearing